 How risky is the supply chain?

 The supply chain risk for instrumented control systems services is low.
-Key upstream suppliers include sensor wholesalers, valves and actuators wholesalers and data acquisition system and software publishers that represent a low level of risk.
+Key upstream suppliers include sensor wholesalers, valves and actuators wholesalers and data acquisition systems and software publishers that represent a low level of risk.
 Moreover, the risk of upstream supply disruptions is also minimal due to the wide availability of these inputs.
 For example, sensors,...
 Subscribe to learn more.